presentator/presentator/packages/figma/README.md

 #### From Figma Plugins Page

-1. Go to *Plugins > Browse All Plugins* (or click this link: https://www.figma.com/c/plugins/all).
+1. Go to *Plugins > Browse All Plugins* (or go to https://www.figma.com/c/plugins/all).

 2. Search for **Presentator Export** and then click *Install*.